 The most common infections causing vaginal discharge are chlamydia, gonorrhoea and trichomonas.
-See the separate leaflet called Sexually Transmitted Infections for more details.
+See the separate leaflet called Sexually Transmitted Infections (STI, STD) for more details.

 Other rare causes of vaginal discharge

 Sometimes polyps on the neck of the womb (cervix) can cause a discharge.
 A polyp is a small fleshy lump.
 They can usually be seen when your doctor or nurse examines you.
 They are easily removed (this may need to be done in hospital) and are very rarely cancerous.

 Some cancers such as cancer of the womb and cancer of the cervix can also cause a discharge.
 There are usually other symptoms and it would be very unusual to have discharge as the main symptom of these cancers.

 Some skin conditions such as dermatitis and lichen planus can also cause a vaginal discharge.
 They also have other symptoms with them.
 The most common is itch.
 Your doctor may examine you to reassure you about these rarer causes.

 What should I do if I have a vaginal discharge?

 You should see a doctor if you are experiencing abnormal vaginal discharge, or vaginal discharge you have had for some time changes.
 Here are the features that suggest you need medical advice:

 - A change in the colour of the discharge - for example, yellow, green grey, pink or blood-stained.

 - A funny odour like fish or rotten meat.

-- Noticing other symptoms such as itching or soreness around the opening of the vagina, pain when you empty your bladder, pelvic pain, and spots of blood between periods or after sex.
+- Other symptoms such as itching or soreness around the opening of the vagina, pain when you empty your bladder, pelvic pain, and spots of blood between periods or after sex.

 The doctor may ask how long you have had the discharge and whether you have noticed any of the changes listed above.
 Because a vaginal discharge may be a symptom of an STI, they may ask about contraception and if you use condoms.
-Condom use is protective against STIs.
+Condom use can protect against STIs.